7 Best Basecamp Alternatives in 2026 (Less Expensive, More Features)

 Quick Definition

 Basecamp a veteran team project management and collaboration platform built around an opinionated 'less is more' philosophy.
 Offers message boards, to-do lists, file sharing, group chat (Campfire), and a schedule view.
-Priced at $299/month flat for unlimited users, or $349/user/year for Pro Max.
-No free tier for teams.
+Priced at $299/month flat for unlimited users when billed annually ($349/month billed monthly), or $15/user/month on the per-user Pro plan.
+The free plan covers a single project only.

 Why People Look for Basecamp Alternatives